sony/nnabla-nas/README.md

 ### Search spaces

 Search spaces are constructed using Modules.
-Modules are composed of layers, which receives nnabla Variable as input and computes Variable as output.
+Modules are composed of layers, which receive NNabla Variable as input and computes Variable as output.
 Modules can also contain other Modules, allowing to nest them in a tree structure.
 One can assign the submodules as regular attributes.
 All search space components should inherit from `nnabla_nas.module.Module` and override the `call()` method.
 Please refer to [`nnabla_nas/module/module.py`](nnabla_nas/module/module.py).

 ```python